International Day of People with Disability (IDPwD) 2019

 Some amazing and powerful stories, campaigns and events are shared across the globe in recognition of IDPwD.
 Share your contribution, discover new ideas and keep in touch with this important occasion by using #IDPD (global) and #IDPWD (Australia).

-Workplace resources you can download and use to promote IDPwD will be made available on the Australian IDPwD website.
+Workplace resources you can download and use to promote IDPwD are available on the Australian IDPwD website.